 When selecting an individualized initial dose for any of the long-acting opioids, taking into account the patient's prior opioid and non-opioid analgesic treatment, consideration should be given to the general condition and medical status of the patient, the daily dose, potency and kind of analgesic(s) the patients has been taking, the reliability of the conversion estimate used to calculate the dose of the new long-acting opioid, the patient's opioid exposure and opioid tolerance (if any), any safety issues associated with the specific long-acting opioid, and the balance between pain control and adverse outcomes.
 The specific dosing for each of long-acting opioids are listed in Table 10 below.
-1-17
+1-18

 Buprenorphine patch and fentanyl transdermal systems are intended for transdermal use only and should be applied to intact, nonirritated, nonirradiated skin on a flat surface.
 The application site should be hairless, or nearly hairless, and if required hair should be clipped not shaven.
 1-2 Buprenorphine patches are applied for a 7-day cycle on the right or left outer arm, upper chest, upper back or side of chest.
 The same location for application should not be reused within 21 days.
-1 Each fentanyl system may be worn continuously for 72 hours on areas such as the chest, back, flank or upper arm and then removed and disposed of immediately.
+Each fentanyl system may be worn continuously for 72 hours on areas such as the chest, back, flank or upper arm and then removed and disposed of immediately.
 The next fentanyl transdermal system should be applied to a different skin site.
-2 Buprenorphine should be applied to the right or left outer arm, upper chest, upper back or side of chest.
-1 If problems with adhesion to either occur, the edges may be taped with first aid tape.
+Buprenorphine should be applied to the right or left outer arm, upper chest, upper back or side of chest.
+If problems with adhesion to either occur, the edges may be taped with first aid tape.
 If problems with lack of adhesion continue, waterproof or semipermeable adhesive dressings or transparent adhesive film dressing may be used on buprenorphine patches or fentanyl transdermal systems respectively.
 1-2

 Most solid, long-acting opioid formulations (e.g., tablets, capsules) should be swallowed whole and should not be broken, chewed, cut, crushed, or dissolved before swallowing.
 The only exceptions are the morphine-containing capsules (Avinza®, Kadian® and Embeda®); all can be opened and the pellets sprinkled on applesauce and then swallowed whole.
-Kadian® pellets can also be placed in 10 mL of water and used through a 16 French gastrostomy tube.
+Addian® pellets can also be placed in 10 mL of water and used through a 16 French gastrostomy tube.
 Neither Avinza®, Kadian®, nor Embeda® pellets may be used thorough a nasogastric tube.
-Neither Avinza®, Kadian®, nor Embeda® pellets may be used thorough a nasogastric tube.
+It is recommended to give only one Zohydro ER®

-(hydrocodone) capsule, or one OxyContin $^{\rm @}$ (oxycodone), Opana $^{\rm @}$ ER (oxymorphone), and Nucynta $^{\rm @}$ ER (tapentadol) tablet at a time.
+(hydrocodone) capsule, or one Hysingla ER (hydrocodone) , OxyContin (oxycodone), Opana ER (oxymorphone), and Nucynta ER (tapentadol) tablet at a time.
+3,4,14-16

 Almost all oral, long-acting opioids are dosed twice daily.
-Exalgo® ER (hydromorphone) tablets and Avinza® (morphine) capsules, however, are dosed once daily.
-Addian® (morphine) capsules and Embeda® (morphine/naltrexone) capsules can to be administered once or twice daily.
-AS Contin® (morphine) tablets or all methadone formulations are dosed twice or three times daily.
+Exalgo® ER (hydromorphone) tablets, Hysingla ER® (hydrocodone) tablets and Avinza® (morphine) capsules, however, are dosed once daily.
+Als, 11 Kadian® (morphine) capsules and Embeda® (morphine/naltrexone) capsules can to be administered once or twice daily.
+Als, 12,17 MS Contin® (morphine) tablets or all methadone formulations are dosed twice or three times daily.
 The remaining long-acting agents are dosed twice daily only (OxyContin® [oxycodone], Opana ER® [oxymorphone], Nucynta ER® [tapentadol], Xartemis XR® [oxycodone/acetaminophen]).
 Avinza® (morphine) and Xartemis XR® (oxycodone/acetaminophen) are the only long-acting opioids with a maximum daily dose.
-Avinza® (morphine) has a max dose of 1,600 mg/day due to the capsules being formulated with fumaric acid, which at that dose has not been shown to be safe and effective and may cause renal toxicity Xartemis XR® (oxycodone/acetaminophen) is limited to four tablets per day, or if taking other acetaminophen products, a maximum of 4,000 mg/day.
+Avinza® (morphine) has a max dose of 1,600 mg/day due to the capsules being formulated with fumaric acid, which at that dose has not been shown to be safe and effective and may cause renal toxicity.
+Xartemis XR® (oxycodone/acetaminophen) is limited to four tablets per day, or if taking other acetaminophen products, a maximum of 4,000 mg/day.